 |Sexual content||😳 (some mentions and scenes)

 Please take a look at my statement on reading in My train of thoughts on …reading.
 Now I am asking you. 🙂

 My questions for you bibliophiles:

 What about you?
-What did you think about Seekers?
-Or – if you did not yet read Seekers – are you now interested in reading it yourself?
+What did you think about Scathed?
+Or – if you did not yet read Scathed – are you now interested in reading it yourself?